 In 2001, the Bloomfield Community United Methodist Church and parsonage were donated to SWC for one dollar.
 Ongoing renovations have made our AIDS Community Center truly welcoming and accessible.

 2017 marked the 30th anniversary of the Shepherd Wellness Community (SWC).
 We completed extensive renovations and on June 3rd 2018 or SWC Dining Room was rededicated as “The Fr.
 Lynn Edwards Dining Room”.
 A Memorial Plaque to our beloved founder Fr.
 Lynn was placed at the dining room entrance.

 Our founder, Fr.
 Lynn Edwards, said that in the 1980s our work focused on helping people die with dignity.
 In the 1990s, after protease inhibitor drugs became available, our mission was helping HIV positive people live with dignity.
 Since 2013, our mission has been helping people living with HIV improve their wellness.

 Despite wonderful advances in medical treatment, the need for a supportive community to assist people living with HIV is greater than ever and we continue to adapt our services to the changing needs of our community.

-Today, the Board, Staff, Volunteers and Members of SWC pledge to continue and expand our life-enhancing services until AIDS ceases to exist.
+Today, the Board, Staff, Volunteers and Members of SWC pledge to continue our wellness services until HIV/AIDS ceases to exist.